-Some VA disabilities are more challenging than others to get.
+Getting benefits for some VA disabilities are more challenging than others.
 Even though appealing is often a viable option, filing a claim and losing can be a very defeating experience for Veterans.

 People often ask us, what are the easiest VA claims to win?
 If you do a Google search, you will see statements like: The #1 Easiest VA Disability to Claim: Tinnitus.